bylexus/adventofcode2020/README.md

 I kept all coordinates as tuples in a dict.

-The 2nd problem was an analogy to Day 11 - Seating System, so some kind of mutating a state according to a pattern.
+The 2nd problem was an analogy to Day 11 - Seating System, so some kind of mutating a state according to a pattern, a variant of Conway's game of life.

 Simple.
 As I already got all coordinates from Solution 1, I just had to traverse them, AND the neightbours of the black ones, to get all.